 Agriculture sector in India is suffering from a variety of problems like the use of outdated equipment, improper infrastructure, and farmers unable to access a wider range of markets with ease while making just limited profits on crop sales.
 Proper infrastructure and supply chain management are the more pressing concerns.
 With improvement in areas of technology, digitization and startup culture growing rapidly, there are many new ones entering the Indian startup ecosystem.
-The agritech startups are providing information, techniques and efficiencies to farmers.
+The agri startups in India are providing information, techniques and efficiencies to farmers.

-List of Agriculture Startups in India
+List of Successful Agritech Startups in India

 Founded by Kamesh Mupparaju and Linus Lindgren in 2018, SFarmsIndia is an online web application with two core functions; listing and fraction trading.
 These two functions work together creating a great synergy.
 On the listing platform buyers can find/search agriculture lands and sellers can list/post the agriculture lands for sale/lease.
 On the other hand, SFarmsIndia's main USP is that it makes an agreement with the seller (agri-realty developer) to issue fractions by digital land contract against their lands.
 Each agriculture land is assigned with a digital contract and divided into 2000 fractions per acre, thereby enabling medium to small income groups to acquire lands easily.
 After owning the fraction, people can sell it directly through the trading platform.